mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/user/alterUnterbereich.rst

 .. image:: img/alterUnterbereich.png

-To save your modifications click at the Button "Sichern und weiter bearbeiten" and dont forget to check the success message.
+To save your modifications click the Button "Sichern und weiter bearbeiten" and don't forget to check the success message.